Serge Brammertz: Biography

 Brammertz was first a national magistrate then the head of the Federal Prosecution of the Kingdom of Belgium.
 In these roles, he supervised numerous investigations and trials related to cases of organised crime, terrorism, international drug trafficking, human trafficking and violations of international humanitarian law.
 From 1989 to 1997, he served as Deputy Prosecutor, then Chief Deputy Prosecutor at the Court of First Instance in Eupen, Belgium, before becoming Deputy to the Prosecutor-General at the Liège Court of Appeal.
 In addition, he assisted the Council of Europe as an expert with a mandate to "set up a mechanism for evaluating and applying nationally international undertakings concerning the fight against organized crime".
-He also served on the Justice and Internal Affairs committee of the European Commission and for the International Organization for Migration, leading research studies on human trafficking and cross-border corruption in Central Europe and the Balkans.
+He also served on the Justice and Internal Affairs committee of the European Commission and for the International Organization for Migration.

-Brammertz holds a law degree from the Université catholique de Louvain (UCL), a degree in Criminology from the University of Liège, and a PhD in international law from the University of Freiburg, also known as the Albert Ludwig University, Germany; his PhD thesis was on the topic "Cross-border Police Cooperation".
+Brammertz holds a law degree from the Université catholique de Louvain (UCL), a degree in Criminology from the University of Liège, and a PhD in international law from the University of Freiburg (officially the Albert Ludwig University of Freiburg, Germany); his PhD thesis was on the topic "Cross-border Police Cooperation".

 Brammertz is a member of the Executive Committee of the International Association of Prosecutors, and previously served as Chairman of the European Judicial Network.
 He is the Vice President of the International Nuremberg Principles Academy's Advisory Council, and Board Member of the Max Planck Institute for Foreign and International Criminal Law.